-MIB2009: Basic Immunology and Pharmacotherapy for Immune Disorder redits 0
+MIB2009: Basic Immunology and Pharmacotherapy for Immune Disorder

-- I) Discuss the concepts of immunology, pathophysiology and the management of hypersensitivities and various immune disorders. - 2) Explain the mechanisms of action, pharmacokinetic properties, adverse effects and drug interactions of drugs used in various autoimmune disorders. - 3) Interpret laboratory test results with the principles of patient management. - 4) Solve pharmaceutical care issues related to these disorders.
+- 1) discuss the concepts of immunology, pathophysiology and the management of hypersensitivities and various immune disorders. - 2) explain the mechanisms of action, pharmacokinetic properties, adverse effects and drug interactions of drugs used in various autoimmune disorders. - 3) interpret laboratory test results with the principles of patient management. - 4) solve pharmaceutical care issues related to these disorders.